mfeferman-bs/brokencrystals/README.md

 - **HTML Injection** - Both forms testimonial and mailing list subscription forms allow HTML injection.

-- **CSS Injection** - The login page is vulnerable to CSS Injections through a url parameter: https://brokencrystals.com/userlogin?logobgcolor=transparent.
+- **CSS Injection** - The login page is vulnerable to CSS Injections through a URL parameter: https://brokencrystals.com/userlogin?logobgcolor=transparent.

 - **HTTP Method fuzzer** - The server supports uploading, deletion, and getting the content of a file via /put.raw addition to the URL.
 The actual implementation using a regular upload endpoint of the server and the /put.raw endpoint is mapped in Nginx.